Celeste vs Esoteric Ebb: Which Is More Woke?

 Share this comparison

 Esoteric Ebb appears more woke than Celeste based on AI analysis, with a difference of about 53 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes lean toward Celeste instead; worth checking both breakdowns.

 AI verdict